stjohnd777/blizz-test/README.md

 ```

 ---
-#### Question 2
+#### Question 2 Sort
  - Write a function that modifies an input string, sorting the letters according to a sort order defined by a second string.
+You may assume that every character in the input string also appears somewhere in the sort order string.
+Make your function as fast as possible for long input strings.

-- You may assume that every character in the input string also appears somewhere in the sort order string.
+    - assume that every character in the input string also appears somewhere in the sort order string.
-- Make your function as fast as possible for long input strings.
+    - fast as possible for long input strings.

 - #### Example:
   - SortLetters(inputStr, “ isetlgornh”)